 We unlock innovative financing solutions and empower local and Indigenous communities to develop and execute their own development conservation priorities.
-In the Northern Great Plains our team prioritizes reinforcing cultural identity, food sovereignty, land and resource rights, and access to investment, especially for Native Nations.
+We build deforestationand conversion-free supply chains and prioritize interventions that reinforce cultural identify, food sovereignty, and sustainable livelihoods to ensure that benefits and values are returned to local communities.